 4. Transferrable and interpretable AI methods for large omic and digital health data

 All these projects involve development or application of advanced computational or statistical methods to process diverse biomedical big data.
 Modern techniques such as cloud computing, artificial intelligence, machine learning, and virtual reality are integral elements in all these projects.

 Dr Ho is an Associate Professor in the School of Biomedical Sciences at the University of Hong Kong (HKU).
-Dr Ho completed his BSc (Hon 1, Medal) and PhD in Bioinformatics from the University of Sydney, and undertook postdoctoral research at the Harvard Medical School.
-His research focuses on advanced bioinformatics technology, ranging from scalable single cell analytics, metagenomic data analysis, and digital healthcare technology (such as mobile health, wearable devices, and healthcare artificial intelligence).
-Dr Ho has over 80 publications, including first or senior-author papers in leading journals such as Nature, Genome Biology, Nucleic Acids Research and Science Signaling.
-His research excellence has been recognized by the 2015 NSW Ministerial Award for Rising Star in Cardiovascular Research, the 2015 Australian Epigenetics Alliance’s Illumina Early Career Research Award, and the 2016 Young Tall Poppy Science Award.
+He completed his BSc (Hon 1, Medal) and PhD in Bioinformatics from the University of Sydney, and undertook postdoctoral training at the Harvard Medical School.
+Prior to joining HKU, Dr Ho was the Head of Bioinformatics and Systems Medicine Laboratory at the Victor Chang Cardiac Research Institute, in Sydney Australia.
+His research focuses on developing and applying cutting-edge computational methods for single cell RNA-seq analysis, metagenomics, and digital health.
+Dr Ho has over 100 publications, including first or senior papers in leading journals such as Nature, Genome Biology, Nucleic Acids Research and Science Signaling.
+Dr Ho is also currently the Academic Lead of the Bioinformatics Core of the Centre for PanorOmic Sciences (CPOS) at HKU.
+He is an Executive Editor of the journal Biophysical Reviews.

 Faculty information, funding opportunities and application deadlines: https://www.findaphd.com/phds/program/biomedical-research-hku-li-ka-shing-faculty-of-medicine/?i586p4119

 Based on your current searches we recommend the following search filters.

 Based on your current search criteria we thought you might be interested in these.